eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 [https://eclipse-che.github.io/che-plugin-registry/main/v3/plugins/redhat/java/latest/che-theia-plugin.yaml](https://eclipse-che.github.io/che-plugin-registry/main/v3/plugins/redhat/java/latest/che-theia-plugin.yaml)

-It references the dependencies of this IDE plug-in and the preferences (so .vsix are not grouped directly in the meta.yaml file)
+It references the dependencies of this IDE plug-in and its preferences (whereas with `meta.yaml` the notion of dependency didn't exist and all the required `.vsix` had to be specified in the file)

 ```yaml
 preferences: